Olivia Deeble

 Olivia Lillian Deeble (born 4 August 2002) is an Australian actress and writer.
-She is known for her roles in the ABC Me series Little Lunch (2015–2016), the Seven Network soap opera Home and Away (2016–2019), and the Disney+ film Secret Society of Second-Born Royals (2020).
+She is best known for her roles in the ABC Entertains series Little Lunch (2015–2016), the Seven Network soap opera Home and Away (2016–2019), and the Disney+ film Secret Society of Second-Born Royals (2020).
 She co-created and starred in the Paramount+ drama More Than This (2022).

-Early life
+Early life and education

-Deeble is from Balwyn, Victoria, a suburb of Melbourne.
+Olivia Lillian Deeble was born on 4 August 2002.
+She is from Balwyn, Victoria, a suburb of Melbourne.
 She is the daughter of actress Kate Gorman, and the granddaughter of actors Reg Gorman and Judith Roberts.
-She moved in with her grandparents in Sydney when she won her role on Home and Away, visiting home twice a month.
 She has a sister, Matilda, and a brother, Ewan.

+While still in high school, she won the role of Raffy in Home and Away, so she moved in with her grandparents in Sydney and visited home twice a month, continuing to attend school while working 40-hour weeks.

 Career

 Deeble's first major television role was Tamara Noodle in the children's mockumentary comedy Little Lunch.
 A year and a half later, she landed the role of Raffy Morrison on Home and Away, starring in over 200 episodes of the soap.
-On 10 May 2019, Jonathon Moran of The Daily Telegraph reported that Deeble had finished up filming with the show.
-Her final scenes aired on 12 September 2019.
+In May 2019 finished filming with the show; her final scenes aired on 12 September 2019.

 Deeble plays Princess Roxana in the Disney+ film Secret Society of Second-Born Royals.
-Production took place in May 2019 in Toronto.
+Production took place in May 2019 in Toronto, Canada.

-In 2022, Deeble will appear in the six-part drama series More Than This on Paramount+, which she wrote and co-created with Luka Gracie.
+In 2022, Deeble starred in the six-part drama series More Than This on Paramount+, which she wrote and co-created with Luka Gracie.
 The coming-of-age drama centres on five students and their teacher, played by Bert Labonte.
 The series is produced by Deeble's aunt Charmaine Gorman and mother Kate Gorman, who also co-directed the episodes with John Sheedy.
 Deeble worked on the show during the COVID-19 lockdown while she completed Year 12.

+In 2024 Deeble appears in Alice Maio Mackay's horror film Carnage for Christmas.